Trump national security adviser Michael Flynn resigns :: WRAL.com

 The Washington Post was the first to report the communication between former acting attorney general Sally Yates, a holdover from the Obama administration, and the Trump White House.
 The Post also first reported last week that Flynn had indeed spoken about sanctions with the Russian ambassador.

-Trump never voiced public support for Flynn after that initial report, but continued to keep his national security adviser close.
-Flynn spent the weekend at Trump's Mar-a-Lago estate and was in the president's daily briefing and calls with foreign leaders Monday.
-He sat in the front row of Trump's news conference with Canadian Prime Minister Justin Trudeau Monday afternoon.
+Trump never voiced public support for Flynn after that initial report and continued to keep his national security adviser close.

-White House officials sent contradictory messages about Flynn's status throughout the day.
-Counselor Kellyanne Conway said Trump had "full confidence" in Flynn, while spokesman Sean Spicer said the president was "evaluating the situation" and consulting with Pence about his conversations with the national security adviser.
+But White House officials sent contradictory messages about Flynn's status.
+Counselor Kellyanne Conway said Trump had "full confidence" in Flynn, while press secretary Sean Spicer said the president was "evaluating the situation" and consulting with Pence about his conversations with the national security adviser.

 Asked whether the president had been aware that Flynn might have planned to discuss sanctions with the Russian envoy, Spicer said, "No, absolutely not."